-This scathing late-sixties satire presents a critique of bourgeois consumer culture as directed by the most famous member of the Nouvelle Vague, Jean-Luc Godard.
+Weekend is a scathing late-sixties satire that presents a critique of bourgeois consumer culture as directed by the most famous member of the Nouvelle Vague, Jean-Luc Godard.
 The film follows a couple who travel across the French countryside in the hope of snatching away an inheritance from a dying relative.
 Their journey is beset by a series of increasingly gruesome events as society starts to crumble under the weight of its own consumer preoccupations.
 Rich in historical and literary references, Weekend is a compellingly nihilistic and surreally funny depiction of society reverting to savagery.
 Released less than a year before the student uprisings of May 1968, Godard’s film captures the revolutionary spirit of the time.

 The screening will be introduced by Roland-Francois Lack, Senior Lecturer at University College London, where he teaches on nineteenth-century French literature and twentieth-century film.
 Lack’s interests include, cinema and place, explored through his website Cine-Tourist (http://www.thecinetourist.net), French and Swiss film, and francophone literature.

 Senior Lecturer, University College London

 Roland-Francois Lack is Senior Lecturer at University College London, where he teaches ninteenth-century French literature and twentieth-century Film.
 Lack’s interests include, cinema and place, which he explores through his website Cine-Tourist (http://www.thecinetourist.net), French and Swiss film, and francophone literature.